JackBarber98/pruned-nilm/README.md

 # Pruning Algorithms for Seq2Point Energy Disaggregation

-This code base implements three contemporary pruning algorithms designed to reduce the size of a typical sequence-to-point deep learning model [1] for use in energy disaggreation / non-intrusive load monitoring.
+This code repository implements four weight pruning algorithms designed to reduce the size of Zhang et al.'s sequence-to-point deep learning model for use in energy disaggreation / non-intrusive load monitoring.
+Three alternative network architectures are also available.
+These include a dropout variant of Zhang et al.'s architecture, a variant with fewer weights and filters, and an architecture implementing both of these.
 Support is also provided for transfer learning.

 ## Prerequisites

+### Core Libraries

 Numpy, Pandas, and Matplotlib are required for this project:
 ```bash
 pip install numpy && pip install pandas && pip install matplotlib
 ```
+### TensorFlow Libraries

-TensorFlow 2.0 GPU is also required for GPU-accelerated training and inferencing:
+TensorFlow 2.0 GPU is required for GPU-accelerated training and inferencing:
 ```bash
 pip install tensorflow-gpu
 ```